HenrikJoreteg/templatizer/README.md

 Check out the `demo_output.js` file for... err... demo output built from the `templates` directory in this project.

+## Changelog

+- v0.2.9 - Adding path normalize to avoid issues if passing in paths like `/thing/../otherfolder`

 ## License

 MIT